Denise Bostdorff turns Wood County beginnings into award-winning teaching career

 They are often students who are interested in rhetoric even though they are planning to work in medicine, journalism, the nonprofit sector or business.
 “I want them to be aware of rhetoric regardless of what they plan to do,” Bostdorff said.

 She is passionate about engaging students in the classroom.
-“I always tell people in rhetoric criticism that by the time this course is done, I will have ruined TV viewing for you because you will see things in messages that other people don’t see.
+“I always tell people in rhetorical criticism that by the time this course is done, I will have ruined TV viewing for you because you will see things in messages that other people don’t see.
 It will drive you crazy but it’s going to be so cool,” she said.

 Her courses are rarely just lectures, in part because she remembered being “bored out of my mind” with exclusively lecture classes.
 Instead, she combines some lecture with slides of images or video clips and lots of discussion, but also activities where people must apply what they are learning in class.